Stadtschlaining

 Stadtschlaining (Városszalónak, Város-Szalónak) is a town in the district of Oberwart in the Austrian state of Burgenland.
 The Burg Schlaining, built by Henry I Kőszegi, is located there, which hosts the Austrian Study Centre for Peace and Conflict Resolution (ASPR) and the Peace Museum.

 Population

+The town is located in southern Burgenland on the western slopes of the Günser Gebirge.